Foundation Years

 What is a Foundation Year?

-A Foundation Year offers a transition year entry point into university undergraduate studies for those that may not have the full entry requirements to start on a three-year degree.
-This includes mature students (over 21) with no traditional qualifications but with a passion for learning, self-development, and with aspirations to follow a particular career.
+A Foundation Year offers a transition year entry point into university undergraduate studies for those who may not have the full entry requirements to start on a three-year degree.
+This includes mature students (over 21) who have no traditional qualifications but have a passion for learning and self-development, including aspirations to follow a particular career.

 Jan O'Driscoll